Collaborative Stage Data Set - Revised 11/12/2010 FINAL

 Primary Tumor Regression

-- Note 2: Record the primary tumor regression as recorded in the pathology report.
-If the primary tumor regression is "not identified" the registrar should code as absent.
+- Note 2: Record the primary tumor regression as documented in the pathology report.
+If the primary tumor regression is not identified, code regression as absent.

 |000||No regression present|

 Regression not identified